-Rodeo club is a co-curricular organization for students on the rodeo team or interested in assisting the rodeo club with special events and activities.
+This co-curricular organization is for students who are on the rodeo team or interested in assisting the rodeo club with special events and activities.
 The objectives of the club are to promote student interest and leadership in rodeo and throughout the year, as well as host rodeo events as scheduling allows.